-- 5.17 Where appropriate the Council and its agents are supporting affected businesses to identify alternative properties either held by the Council or privately, and has actively made links with local agents to identify opportunities.
-The Council is also supporting relocating businesses through the provisions of the compensation code. - 5.18 Where the Council has made acquisitions and there is a tenant in occupation, there are a number of cases where either a deferred completion or a leaseback arrangement has been agreed to enable businesses more time to relocate and/or freeholders to benefit from the ongoing income. - 5.19 A feasibility study is underway to consider the provision of temporary units within the Perry Barr centre which would enable businesses to remain in the area in the short term, either prior to relocating elsewhere or to enable them to then move into commercial space resulting from the proposed development in the area.
+- 5.19 Where appropriate the Council and its agents are supporting affected businesses to identify alternative properties either held by the Council or privately, and has actively made links with local agents to identify opportunities.
+The Council is also supporting relocating businesses through the provisions of the compensation code.
+The extent to which a number of these businesses serve the local community, and particularly BAME communities, is recognised, and there is a drive to identify local opportunities to relocate. - 5.20 Where the Council has made acquisitions and there is a tenant in occupation, there are a number of cases where either a deferred completion or a leaseback arrangement has been agreed to enable businesses more time to relocate and/or freeholders to benefit from the ongoing income. - 5.21 A feasibility study is underway to consider the provision of temporary units within the Perry Barr centre which would enable businesses to remain in the area in the short term, either prior to relocating elsewhere or to enable them to then move into commercial space resulting from the proposed development in the area.